lake-wg/authz/draft-selander-ace-ake-authz.md

 where

 * ID_U is the identity of the device, for example a reference or pointer to the device certificate
-* ID_V is the value of the 'sub' claim in CWT Claims Set (CCS, {{RFC8392}}) that is used to carry the authenticator's public key (see {{voucher}}).
-The value is optionally obtained by the device through out-of-band means, possibly through network discovery.
+* ID_V is the identity of the authenticator as presented to the authorization server.
+This may be a name in a name space agreed out-of-band and managed by a party trusted by the authorization server, for example a common name of an X.509 certificate signed by a CA trusted by the authorization server.
+The value may be obtained by the device through out-of-band means, possibly through secure network discovery.
 * SS is the selected cipher suite in SUITES_I.

 The derivation of K_1 = Expand(PRK, info, length) uses the following input to the info struct ({{reuse}}):